yingzhang-da/Olist_E-Commerce_Data_Analysis/README.md

    - 6.3 Payment Method Preferences
    - 6.4 Weekly Customer Activity by Hour
    - 6.5 Optional: Pareto Analysis(80/20 Principle)
-7. Key Findings & Recommendations ->
+7. Key Findings & Recommendations
-8. Tableau Dashboard Link
+8. Tableau Dashboard

 ### 1. Introduction

 **1.1 Context**

 This dataset was generously provided by Olist, the largest department store in Brazilian marketplaces.
 Olist connects small businesses from all over Brazil to channels without hassle and with a single contract.
 Those merchants are able to sell their products through the Olist Store and ship them directly to customers using Olist logistics partners.<br/>

 **1.2 Objective**